Water Withdrawal Permits

 Public Water Supply

 Public water supply permitting has been incorporated into the Water Withdrawal Permitting regulations.
 Applicants should continue to submit applications as usual.
 However, the Department will now only issue new or modified permits for water withdrawal systems with a capacity of 100,000 gallons per day or more.
 Please be reminded that public water supplies of any withdrawal amount continue to be regulated by the New York State Department of Health (DOH) and require the approval of that agency.
-For more information see "Offsite Links" in right margin of this page.
+For more information about DOH requirements see "Offsite Links" in right margin of this page.

 For public water supply systems, the water withdrawal permittee shall submit to the Department a copy of the Approval of Completed Works issued by the Department of Health before the commencement of final operation of the water withdrawal system.
 Contract plans and specifications, or changes, for a public water supply system for which a permit has been issued by the Department are subject to review and approval by the Department of Health prior to the commencement of construction.